MartDiVenus/hexadecimal-Vim-Writing/README.md

   If you don't use them:

-mv gvimrc.local ~/.gvimrc
+~$ mv gvimrc.local ~/.gvimrc

-mv vimrc.local  ~/.vimrc
+~$ mv vimrc.local  ~/.vimrc

+# Colours test
+:e /usr/share/vim/vim81/colors/hexmart.vim | :so /usr/share/vim/vim81/colors/tools/check_colors.vim

+Missing some colour references is not a problem for me.